Education

 Award Scheme Development and Accreditation Network (ASDAN)

 The ASDAN Bronze and Silver Award programme is offered to some young people who attend the day programme.
 The ASDAN Award is a challenge based programme designed to engage young people in their learning.
-It focuses on the main skills of English, Maths and ICT, coping with problems, teamwork and learning.
+It focuses on the main skills of English, Maths and Information and Communications Technology (ICT), coping with problems, teamwork and learning.
 It involves young people taking ownership of their learning by choosing modules and challenges to improve their skills in a number of areas.
 Six credits are needed to attain the Bronze award and 12 credits to gain the silver award.
 Each credit takes approximately 10 learning hours to complete.
 Throughout the programme, young people are expected to review and evaluate their achievements and produce a Summary of Achievement and a Personal Statement on completion of their award.

 Progress from these awards can lead to qualifications in Award of Personal Development (AoPE), Certificate in Personal Effectiveness (CoPE) and Personal and Social Development (PSD).
 As a number of local mainstream schools offer this qualification at Key Stage 4, it means the qualification is transferable to home schools when young people move on from the Hope Service.